Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 Are compliance integrations included or extra?

 This varies by platform.
-Trillet includes HIPAA, GDPR, TCPA, and ACMA compliance on all white-label plans.
-Some competitors charge $200/month or more for compliance add-ons.
+As of June 2026, Trillet includes HIPAA, GDPR, TCPA, and ACMA compliance on all white-label plans.
+Some competitors charge extra: ChatDash, for example, lists a $200/month HIPAA add-on on top of its annual plan.

 Conclusion